Skip to main content

 6. Blurring channel boundaries with nontraditional competitors entering the market.

-Types of technology solutions that operators are most interested in learning more about include digital marketing/loyalty programs, back-of-house operations, automation and point-of-sale systems, among others.
-The good news is there are challenges that can be solved with technology, but retailers need to plan their priorities.
+Types of technology solutions that operators are most interested in learning more about these days include digital marketing/loyalty programs, back-of-house operations, automation and point-of-sale systems, among others.

 [Read more: Developing the Recipe for Foodservice Success]

 Today's digital foodservice guests skew younger, consisting primarily of Gen Z and millennials but also including younger Gen Xers, and are 50% multicultural.
 They make spur-of-the-moment visits, seek digital payment options, and desire convenience and loyalty program rewards.
-Additionally, they are making up a larger and larger portion of foodservice orders — over the next decade, digital orders could represent 35% to 50% of total restaurant revenue.
-"And that's huge," Gurley noted.

 The impact of digital engagement will mean different things for different brands, but there are three core elements that all operators can use as guidelines:

 Make it relevant — Match consumers' nonconscious motivations toward a brand or product category.
-Determine the type of currency (points, dollars, etc.) that the program uses as well as how to opt in and set up the program from a consumer point of view.
+Determine the type of currency (points, dollars, etc.) that the program uses, as well as how to opt in and set up the program from a consumer point of view.

 Keep them engaged — Create loyalty offers that are more persuasive and likely to drive more consistent loyalty behavior.
 Determine how consumers start to build up the chosen currency once they've opted into a loyalty program and how consumers can spend what they've earned and what they get.